isaaclo123/isaaclo123.github.io/src/pages/resume/resume.md

 * **COUNTRY Financial** \hfill Minneapolis, MN\
   *Software Developer Intern \hfill Summer 2019*
-    * Developed a customizable Call Dashboard Application, used in COUNTRY offices across the US.
-      Wrote the software with Django, React.js, Bootstrap CSS, and HTML and deployed it with Gitlab pipelines and Ansible.
+    * Increased call response times by developing a customizable call monitoring dashboard application with message alerts.
+Written with Django, React.js, Bootstrap CSS, HTML.
+Deployed with Gitlab pipelines and Ansible.
-    * Currently migrating COUNTRY Financial's on-call system to Target's GoAlert solution with Docker and Ansible.
+    * Currently working to improve on-call system efficiency by migrating COUNTRY Financial's on-call system to Target's GoAlert.
+Wrote an ansible playbook for deploying Goalert and a Postgres database to a server.
 \

 * **Voy** \hfill Minneapolis, MN\